BareCrypto/bare-core/doc/tor.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your bared's P2P listen port (27003 by default).
+your bared's P2P listen port (19687 by default).
 ```
--externalip=X   You can tell Bare about its publicly reachable address using
+-externalip=X   You can tell bare about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/bare-service/hostname.
 Onion addresses are given